June 10, Reading 2 – Jonah 3, 4

 “Then I said, ‘I am driven away from your sight; yet I shall again look upon your holy temple.'”

-We see Jonah pointing us to Jesus, God in the person of the Son being forsaken by His Father (God in the person of the Father).
+We see Jonah pointing us to Jesus, God in the Person of the Son, forsaken by His Father (God in the Person of the Father).

-Jesus Himself tells us about this in Matthew chapter 12,
+Jesus tells us about this in Matthew 12,

 “For just as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.”

-Our King took the punishment for each sheep in His flock, He took the totalled weight of the sin of every one of God’s people from Adam through to those who will be alive at the last trumpet – And He took that sin to the cross, and as with Jonah so with Jesus, three days and nights in the deep.
+Our King took the punishment for each sheep in His flock, He took the totalled weight of the sin of every one of God’s people from Adam through to those who will be alive on earth at the last trumpet – And He took that sin to the cross, then as with Jonah so with Jesus – Three days and nights in the deep (deeper for Jesus than the ocean, down to the grave itself).

 * Mighty God,